we care for public transport systems

 TU Dresden, Institut für Verkehrssystemtechnik, Dresden, Germany since 2006

-University of Pardubice, Dept. of Transport Technology and Control, Pardubice, Czech Republic since 2006
+University of Pardubice, Pardubice, Czech Republic since 2006

 China Academy of Railway Sciences (CARS), Beijing, China since 2006